Order of Australia: Nomination and appointment

 The Council makes recommendations to the governor-general.
 Awards are announced on Australia Day and on the King's Birthday public holiday in June, on the occasion of a special announcement by the governor-general (usually honorary awards), and on the appointment of a new governor-general.
 The governor-general presents the order's insignia to new appointees.

-Appointments to the order are not made posthumously; however, if a nominee dies after accepting an appointment but before the relevant announcement date, the appointment stands and it is announced as having effect from no later than the date of the nominee's death.
+Appointments to the order may be made posthumously as long as a person was nominated for an award whilst they were still alive.
 Awardees may subsequently resign from the order, and the Council may advise the governor-general to remove an individual from the order, who may cancel an award.

 Announcements of all awards, cancellations and resignations appear in the Commonwealth Gazette.
-People awarded honours have the option of not having the information appear on the "It's an Honour" website.
 Nomination forms are confidential and not covered by the Freedom of Information Act 1982 (Cth).
 The reasoning behind a nomination being successful or unsuccessful—and even the attendees of the meetings where such nominations are discussed—remains confidential.

 History

+Background

+As a member of the British Empire, members of the colonies and later federated nation of Australia were able to have achievement awarded under the British Imperial Honours system.
+However, existing criticism of the aristocratic nature of the awards grew following a cash-for-honours corruption scandal in the UK in 1922.
+Moves to abolish the awards federally and the states were unsuccessful; however the Australian Labor Party remained opposed and generally refused to recommend awards whilst in office, with this a part of the party's platform since 1918.
+This was confirmed in a resolution adopted unanimously by the party conference in 1921.
+In 1949, a Cabinet subcommittee of the Labor Chifley government recommended the creation of single level honour called the Order of the Southern Cross or the Order of the Golden Wattle to be established at Australia's jubilee of federation in 1951.
+However, the Labor government lost office in the 1949 elections, replaced by the long running Menzies government who supported the continued use of the imperial system.